Backtest Results & Analysis

 Concentrated in technology and growth sectors, which benefited massively from the AI boom of 2023-2025.
 Sector diversification could reduce volatility.

-ℹ Smaller Portfolio, Higher Returns
+ℹ Larger Portfolio, Strong Returns

-With 70 BUY stocks (vs 33 in 2020 analysis), the portfolio achieved 149% average return—driven primarily by semiconductor and SaaS boom of 2020-2025.
+With 70 BUY stocks (vs 33 in 2020 analysis), the portfolio achieved 149% average return—driven primarily by semiconductor and SaaS boom of 2021-2025.

 Top 10 Performers (2021–2025)